Kevin Giovesi

-Kevin Giovesi (born 8 November 1993) is an Italian racing driver.
+Kevin Giovesi (born 8 November 1993) is an Italian former racing driver.
 He is the 2012 European F3 Open Copa Class champion.

 Career

 Karting

-Born in Rho, Giovesi began karting in 2005 and raced primarily in his native Italy for the majority of this part of career, working his way up from the junior ranks to progress through to the KF3 category by 2008.
+Born in Rho, Giovesi began karting in 2005 and raced primarily in his native Italy for the majority of his karting career, working his way up from the junior ranks to progress through to the KF3 category by 2008.

 Formula Lista Junior

 In 2009, Giovesi graduated to single–seaters into the Formula Lista Junior series, competing with Daltec Racing.
 He won races at Nürburgring, Magny-Cours and Hockenheimring with four another podium finishes on his way to the championship title.

 Italian Formula Three

-Giovesi stepped up to Italian Formula Three Championship, joining BVM – Target Racing, ut after the first round he switched to JD Motorsport.
-He finished half of the season races in points.
+Giovesi stepped up to Italian Formula Three Championship, joining BVM – Target Racing, but after the first round he switched to JD Motorsport.
+He finished half of the seasons races in the points.
 This brought him fifteenth place in the championship.

-Giovesi remain in Italian championship in 2011 but moved to Lucidi Motors team.
+Giovesi remained in the Italian championship in 2011 but moved to Lucidi Motors team.
 He progressed to the seventh place in the championship standings.

-After skipping first three rounds in 2012, Giovesi returned in the championship, participating with Ghinzani Arco Motorsport.
+After skipping the first three rounds in 2012, Giovesi returned in the championship, participating with Ghinzani Arco Motorsport.
 He finished sixth in the European Series and fourth in the Italian Series.